Breathlessness and coughing

 • Try to ‘blow as you go’.
 This means breathing out when you do something that involves an effort.
 Examples are bending, lifting, reaching or standing up from a chair.

 • Match the rhythm of your breathing to your steps.
-For example, take a breath in and out on each step when you climb the stairs.
+For example, when climbing stairs, breathe in on one step and out on the next.

 • Sometimes, it can help to point a fan towards your mouth and nose.
 This can reduce feelings of breathlessness.